reinimax/messageboard/README.md

   - Make a hidden form that submits the real method via POST and check for it in the controller.
 I decided to go this way for now.
 It should work well with PUT because only ever a single post can be updated at a time.
 DELETE may become problematic because I'm adding a lot of hidden forms.
 Maybe I will change something there in the future.
   - A third option would be to make this a proper standalone REST API and separate it completely from the frontend.
 Well, this may be a project for another time.

+## Search function
+- I had quite some fun researching and experimenting with implementing a search function.
+- At first I tried the LIKE clause, which worked fine at the first attempt, but turned out to be actually quite limited.
+Also, it is stated that it eats up much performance though for the scope of this project this would probably be no problem.
+- Then I tried the MySql Fulltext search, which is far mightier, more flexible, and also quite weird at times (I'll never wonder again when I get weird search results somewhere).
+I played around with the boolean mode, but decided to leave it in natural language mode for simplicity's sake.
+The boolean mode would be cool for a dedicated search mask.
+- I also found out that there are external full-text engines.

 ## Possible extensions
 - Send a newly registered user a welcome mail